ChrisAnd1998/TaskbarX/README.md

 **Examples**

-If you want to move 3 taskbars or more you can try this.
+If you want to get the width's and hwnd from 3 taskbars or more you can try this.

 ```vb.net
   Dim desktop As AutomationElement = AutomationElement.RootElement